samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

 The `CR_PAT` can be created via your [GitHub Settings->Developer Settings->Personal access tokens page](https://github.com/settings/tokens/), and selecting the `write:packages` permission.
 Copy the token somewhere secure, so we can use it when creating the secrets.
 > Both the creation of the token and use in secrets are *only available on creation*, so if you want/need to reuse this, note it down somewhere secure like your password manager for reuse.
+> The `CR_PAT` (Container Registry Personal Access Token) is required during the beta of GitHub Container Registry, however once released the standard `secrets.GITHUB_TOKEN` built into GitHub Actions should be able to be used and is recommended to avoid higher data transfer charges.

 Repository secrets can be created under Settings->Secrets.